 There are many different tax concessions and allowances which we try and maximise as party of our service.
 Not every client can benefit from all allowances however in our review reports for clients we do advise of any missed opportunities.

 One of the most often asked questions we receive is how to mitigate capital gains tax (CGT) on second homes.
 The following is a brief synopsis of our understanding of PPRR and how it can help clients to save tax.
 We have more detailed notes from outside experts for those who want additional detail.

 It is not unusual for the family home to be the biggest asset within an estate.
 The following notes are designed to explain some of the options available to reduce the tax burden on your property.
 We are not estate planning experts so these notes should be seen as a catalyst for you to get expert advice from a tax barrister or specialist lawyer.

 Recent changes to the rules for pensions have radically changed the approach of advisers with regard to pension savings.
-The following notes are designed to give our current views as to the options available to clients.
+The following notes are designed to give our current views of the options available to you.

 We utilise specialist lawyers for inheritance tax (IHT) planning and planning relating to the use of the marital home within estate preservation arrangements.
 Dealing with capital gains tax (CGT) on anything other than the simplest scheme requires the services of an expert accountant.

 The Residential Nil Rate Band (RNRB) is one of the most cack-handed bits of legislation we have seen in many a year.
 The following notes are our attempt at explaining the requirements to obtain the benefit.

 The change in the tax treatment of loan interest combined with rumblings about changes to capital gains tax (CGT) has lead me to consider a change in ownership structure for two new property purchases.